CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-haproxy.md

 -   Configure the Virtual IP for the HAProxy servers with Public IP address:
  - [Assign a public IP address](../Network/how-to-add-public-ip-to-virtual-machine.md) to one of the HAProxy servers and bind it to a new IP address

- - From that server, run `ifconfig ens160:1 down` and `remove /etc/sysconfig/network-scripts/ifcfg-ens160:1` file; verify this step by pinging the new public and private IP addresses, there should be no reply from these addresses
+ - From that server, run `ifconfig ens160:1 down` and `remove /etc/sysconfig/network-scripts/ifcfg-ens160:1` file; verify this step by pinging the new public and private IP addresses, there should be no reply from these addresses (assuming ens160 is the network interface)

  - In this example, 10.100.96.28 is the new private IP assigned along with the public IP addresses

 - If only Private IP address is required:
- - Please following this [KB](../Network/how-to-reserve-ip-addresses.md)to reserve the Private IP address required for HAProxy
+ - Please following this [KB](../Network/how-to-reserve-ip-addresses.md) to reserve the Private IP address required for HAProxy

 ### Deployment